Paul TaylorConductor & Cello Tutor

 Paul has worked as a freelance cellist for 20 years and has played with many of Australia’s symphony orchestras.
 He has recorded for Sony music, Pixar and with many popular bands and performers, including John Farnham, Darryl Braithwaite, Gang of Youths and Paul Kelly.

-Having studied chamber music with some of the worlds finest players in Europe and Paul has been directing and conducting chamber music, string orchestras and other ensembles for over 20 years.
+Having studied chamber music with some of the world's finest players in Europe and Paul has been directing and conducting chamber music, string orchestras and other ensembles for over 20 years.
 He is also the very popular conductor of Innominato Strings Orchestra, a large community orchestra based in Sydney.
+Paul is head of Strings at The King's School Parramatta, NSW.

 Maria Dunn has a busy and diverse musical life in the Southern Highlands of NSW.
 She plays violin, viola, cello, guitar and piano.
 Over the years she has worked with choirs and musical groups in Sydney, Townville, Bathurst and the Southern Highlands.
 She has played in orchestras, musicals, bush bands and country bands.
 She currently directs two school choirs, a string ensemble and teaches instrumental music.